 On July 17, 1955, the world was introduced to a new force in family entertainment and vacations: Disneyland.
 Though many critics predicted that it would fail, the park's millionth guest passed through the gates just seven weeks after its debut.
 Since then, Disneyland has set the standard for the theme park industry, eventually paving the way for nearly a dozen more Disney parks around the world.

 A second park, Disney California Adventure, was added to the Anaheim complex in early 2001, delivering a completely different experience.
-Here, on the resort's 60th anniversary, we take a look at some of the major differences between the two.1.
-Size & Attendance
+Here, on the resort's 60th anniversary, we take a look at some of the major differences between the two.

 2. Themed Areas

-Disneyland: Guests get their initial taste of Disneyland as they enter onto Main Street, USA -- the first of eight themed sections in the park.
-Others are Tomorrowland, Fantasyland, Mickey’s Toontown, Frontierland, Critter Country, New Orleans Square, and Adventureland.
-Sleeping Beauty Castle serves as the centerpiece, standing behind Partners, a statue of Walt Disney and Mickey Mouse holding hands.
+Guests get their initial taste of Disneyland as they enter onto Main Street, USA: the first of nine themed sections in the park.
+Others are Adventureland, Frontierland, New Orleans Square, Critter Country, Fantasyland, Mickey's Toontown, Tomorrowland, and Star Wars: Galaxy's Edge.
+Sleeping Beauty Castle serves as the park's main centerpiece.

-Disney California Adventure: Here, you can meander through seven themed areas: Buena Vista Street, Grizzly Peak, Paradise Pier, Pacific Wharf, Hollywood Land, Cars Land, and "a bug's land."
-There isn’t an official icon here, but Buena Vista Street sets the stage for what the rest of the park has in store.
-(Fun fact: Buena Vista Street is home to a reproduction of the Carthay Circle Theater, the venue where Snow White and the Seven Dwarfs -- Disney’s first animated film -- hosted its premiere in 1937.)
-This park has its own statue of Walt Disney and Mickey Mouse; called Storytellers, the piece depicts Walt arriving in Los Angeles in 1923.
+At Disney California Adventure, you can meander through seven themed areas: Buena Vista Street, Pixar Pier, Paradise Gardens Park (previously known as Paradise Pier), Grizzly Peak, Pacific Wharf, Hollywood Land, and Cars Land.
+Buena Vista Street sets the stage for what the rest of the park has in store.
+(Fun fact: Buena Vista Street is home to a reproduction of the Carthay Circle Theater, the venue where Snow White and the Seven Dwarfs, Disney’s first animated film, hosted its premiere in 1937.)
+California Adventure has its own statue of Walt Disney and Mickey Mouse, which depicts Walt arriving in Los Angeles in 1923.

 The parks each have around 30 quick service and table service restaurants, where you can snack on Mickey pretzels and lobster nachos or sit down for duck wings and shrimp scampi.
-There’s one major difference when it comes to drinking in the parks: Disneyland doesn't serve alcohol, but Disney California Adventure has a number of places where you can imbibe.
+While Disneyland has been alcohol-free since its opening, Olga's Cantina, which part of the new Star Wars: Galaxy's Edge, serves alcohol to those of age.

 4. Big-name Attractions